Usha Haley, Ph.D.

 Area of Expertise:

-Usha has consulted (2014) on Chinese FDI for the Congressionally mandated US-China Economic and Security Review Commission (USCC).
-She testified before the US Senate (2013) on Shuanghui’s takeover of Smithfield Foods, considered the most important case on FDI in a decade.
-She also testified on her research on China/Asia to the USCC (2006) and twice before the Committee on Ways and Means (in 2007), including on federal legislation, the Non-market Economy Trade Remedy Act (2008) whose findings were incorporated into US regulation (HR 1229).
-She presented her research before the US International Trade Commission (2007, 2009, 2010), US Department of Commerce and US Trade Representative (2009, 2010).
-Her research on Chinese subsidies has served as the basis of 3 pieces of anti-dumping regulation in the European Union (2009, 2010).
+Usha testified before the US Senate on Shuanghui’s takeover of Smithfield Foods, considered the most important case on FDI in a decade.
+She also testified on her research on China/Asia to the US-China Economic and Security Review Commission (USCC) and twice before the Committee on Ways and Means, including on federal legislation, the Non-market Economy Trade Remedy Act whose findings were incorporated into US regulation (HR 1229).
+She presented her research before the US International Trade Commission, US Department of Commerce and US Trade Representative.
+She was nominated to join the US delegation on the Steel Dialogue with China and advised on the US-China Joint Commission on Commerce and Trade, the primary trade dialogue between the two countries.
+Her research on Chinese subsidies has served as the basis of 3 pieces of anti-dumping regulation in the European Union.

 She serves/served on 8 corporate, non-profit and governmental planning and advisory boards, including currently on USGlass Inc. and the World Affairs Council.
 She sits on 5 academic journals’ editorial boards, serves as founding co-Editor in Chief for the new Journal of Strategic Contracting and Negotiation (Sage), served as Regional Editor for 3 journals, and edited 4 journal special issues on strategic management.
 She is co-Editor-in-Chief of the new book series Multinational Investment and Business for Imperial College Press.
-Her service on national and international review boards includes the Networks of Centers of Excellence, Canada (2007) and Marsden Fund, New Zealand (2009).
-Competitive research grants she received include from the Academy of Management (AOM) for a strategic initiative on scholarly impact (2015); USCC (2014) and the National Research Center for Coal & Energy (2014).
+Her service on national and international review boards includes the Networks of Centers of Excellence, Canada and Marsden Fund, New Zealand.
+Competitive research grants she received include from the Academy of Management (AOM) for a strategic initiative on scholarly impact; USCC; and, the National Research Center for Coal & Energy.
 She is the AOM’s Director of Scholarly Impact.

-She has served 23 times as keynote speaker including at the Brazilian Steel Institute, Brazil (2016) Latin American Steel Industry Association, Argentina (2015), Global Economic Summit, India (2014), Organization for Women in International Trade (2014), Center for Strategic and International Studies (2013), Timbro, Sweden (2013), Foreign Correspondents Club, Hong Kong (2013), ITESM, Mexico (2009), National Committee on US-China Relations (2007), TIE-The Indus Entrepreneurs (2006), and, Trinity College, Cambridge University, UK (2005).
-Her expertise has been profiled more than 470 times in the international media including multiple times in the New York Times, Wall Street Journal, Financial Times, USA Today, Fortune, Investor’s Business Daily, San Francisco Chronicle, Guardian, CNN, BusinessWeek, Economist, Barron’s, Newsweek, Entrepreneur, National Business Review, Australian, PBS, CNBC, and NPR.
+She has served several times as keynote speaker including at the Brazilian Steel Institute, Brazil; Latin American Steel Industry Association, Argentina; Global Economic Summit, India; Organization for Women in International Trade; Center for Strategic and International Studies ; Timbro, Sweden; Foreign Correspondents Club, Hong Kong; ITESM, Mexico; National Committee on US-China Relations; TIE-The Indus Entrepreneurs; and, Trinity College, Cambridge University, UK.
+Her expertise has been profiled more than 475 times in the international media (almost weekly over the last decade) including multiple times in the New York Times, Wall Street Journal, Financial Times, USA Today, Fortune, Investor’s Business Daily, San Francisco Chronicle, Guardian, CNN, BusinessWeek, Economist, Barron’s, Newsweek, Entrepreneur, National Business Review, Australian, PBS, CNBC, and NPR.

-In 2012, she received the Academy of Management’s Practice Impact Award for scholarly impact.
-In 2011, she was featured as “thought leader” on emerging markets at the Economist’s flagship High-Growth Markets Summit, London.
-In 2003, she received Emerald Publishing’s Lifetime Achievement Award from a panel of academics, businesspersons and policy makers for contributions to understanding Asia Pacific business.
-In 2010, she was named an American Made Hero for her work with US Congress.
-Usha has also received several teaching awards.
-Her PhD is from the Stern School of Business, New York University (co-majors Management and International Business) with Master’s degrees from New York University (in Business Administration), University of Illinois at Urbana-Champaign (in International Relations) and a Bachelor’s degree from Elphinstone College, Bombay, India (in Politics).
+Representative awards/recognitions for research include: the Academy of Management’s Practice Impact Award for scholarly impact; “thought leader” on emerging markets from the Economist; Emerald Publishing’s Lifetime Achievement Award for contributions to understanding Asia Pacific business; and, an American Made Hero for her work on behalf of US manufacturing.
+Her numerous teaching awards include University Lecturer of the Year.
+Her PhD is from the Stern School of Business, New York University, with Master’s degrees from New York University and the University of Illinois at Urbana-Champaign, and a Bachelor’s degree from Elphinstone College, Bombay, India.